 What Is HRA & How To Calculate HRA Exemption

-Working and earning is exhilarating as you can spend money any way you want.
+Working and earning is exhilarating as you can spend money anywhere.
 Most newbies love the sense of independence brought by their first salary.
-However, slowly and steadily, they realize there is so much paperwork involved; and not to forget taxes!
+However, slowly and steadily, they realize so much paperwork is involved, and not to forget taxes!
 Hence, many people are looking to find ways to reduce the income tax paid by them.
-HRA or House Rent Allowance is one such way that people can save on some amount of tax.
+HRA, or House Rent Allowance, is one way people can save on some tax.

 House Rent Allowance (HRA)

-HRA is an amount paid by the employer to the employees, as part of their salary, which pays towards their accommodation every year.
+HRA is an amount the employer pays the employees as part of their salary, which pays towards their accommodation every year.
 The HRA is applicable for those employees who live in rented accommodations only.
 HRA provides employees with tax benefits as regulated under Section 10(13A) of the Income Tax Act.
-The tax exemption on HRA is applicable only for salaried individuals who pay rent.
+The HRA tax exemption applies only to salaried individuals who pay rent.
 Self-employed individuals or those employees living in their own houses cannot claim HRA.
 Another essential detail regarding HRA is that if an individual is paying rent that exceeds Rs.
 1 Lakh in a financial year, they need to provide PAN details of the landlord and the HRA claim.

 Factors for HRA Calculation

 HRA is an essential and integral part of an employee’s salary.
 It is helpful for any individual as it is calculated for tax benefits for a financial year.
-It helps reduce the taxable income, thereby reducing the amount of tax paid by an individual.
-HRA calculation depends on several factors, primarily being the salary of the employee.
+It helps reduce the taxable income, thereby reducing the tax an individual pays.
+HRA calculation depends on several factors, primarily the employee’s salary.
 Another factor considered includes the employee’s city of residence (50% of salary is given as HRA in a metropolitan city; for other towns, HRA is 40% of salary).
 Any employee’s salary is the sum of basic salary, DA (dearness allowance), and other commissions.
-If an employee is not getting any DA or commissions, HRA is calculated as 50% or 40% of the basic salary.
+HRA is calculated as 50% or 40% of the basic salary if an employee is not getting any DA or commissions.
 You can easily calculate here.

-There are 3 provisions for HRA; the actual HRA offered (and thereby considered for tax deduction) will be the lowest of the options available:
+There are three provisions for HRA; the actual HRA offered (and thereby considered for tax deduction) will be the lowest of the options available:

-- 50% of basic salary (if residing in a metro city) or 40% of basic salary in the case of non-metro cities.
+• 50% of the basic salary (if residing in a metro city) or 40% of the basic salary in the case of non-metro cities.

 Rules for HRA Claim